 Use a coded door lockbox.
 Likely, you will have already set your lockbox code up for your next guests.
 To accommodate last-minute travelers, have a back-up code you can give out.
 This will allow you to take last-minute bookings while minimizing logistical hassles.

 Have your housekeeper clean immediately after each rental.
 If you have a gap between bookings, you might be inclined to have your housekeeper clean your home closer to when your next guests will check in.
 But what happens if you get a last-minute booking and your house hasn't been cleaned since the previous guests checked out?
 We'll tell you what happens — you'll be left scrambling!
 To ensure a seamless process even for last-minute reservations, be sure your housekeeper cleans immediately after each group departs to avoid this situation altogether.

 When someone calls you today and wants to rent your property tomorrow, here are some suggestions for collecting the funds at the last minute.
 Keep in mind that all rentals, especially last-minute rentals, must have signed rules and reservation contracts.
 (If your renters cannot get you a signed contract in time, have them e-mail you saying they've both read and agreed to all of your Terms and Conditions.
 Of course, then follow up and have them leave the signed version with your housekeeper.)

-Accept credit cards or PayPal .
+Accept credit cards or The specified article was not found. .
 Overnight mail secured funds like personal checks.
 Be leery of anyone who wants to pay more than what you're asking or who wishes to pay by cashier's check or money order.